rsmaller/carg/README.md

 #### usageMessageAutoGenerate()
 This function will automatically generate a usage message based on initialized arguments.
 As such, it should be called after all arguments have been initialized, and it should not be called alongside `setUsageMessage()`.
+Furthermore, the usage message should be set before running any assertions.

+#### libcargTerminate()
+This function will clean up heap allocations this library uses to parse and set arguments, particularly for automatic usage message generation.
+This should be called after all arguments have been set and after automatic usage message generation, or at the end of the program's runtime.
+It can be called before or after assertions, however.

 ### Argument Initialization